GEM3D/PittPack/README.md

 ## Visualization
   * The output is written to the /soln folder
-  * Paraview should be used to visualize the solution
+  * Paraview can be used to visualize the solution
-  * Simply open the file ending with xmf in soln/
+  * Simply open the file ending with xdmf in soln/

 ## Directory structure